The Science of Neuroplasticity: Harnessing the Brain’s Ability to Adapt

 • Prioritise exercise variety: Mixing up your workouts with different types of activities (such as aerobic, strength training, flexibility exercises) can help target different areas of the brain and keep things fresh.

-• Include mind-body exercises: Practices like yoga or tai chi combine physical movement with that have been shown to support both cognitive function and emotional regulation.
+• Include mind-body exercises: Practices like or tai chi combine physical movement with mindfulness techniques that have been shown to support both cognitive function and emotional regulation.

 By committing to an active lifestyle that incorporates these principles, you’ll be better equipped to handle life’s challenges while also cultivating the mental agility needed to serve others with compassion and empathy.